agrosner/DBFlow/usage2/KotlinSupport.md

 ```

-The extension method on `Collection<T : Model>` allows you to perform this on all
+The extension method on `Collection<TModel : Model>` allows you to perform this on all
 collections from your Table!

 If you wish to easily do them _synchronously_ then use: